wx-chevalier/Awesome-Lists-and-CheatSheets/ServerSideApplication/WebFramework/Node/Node-OpenSource-Links.md

 - [Knex #Project#](https://github.com/tgriesser/knex): A query builder for PostgreSQL, MySQL and SQLite3, designed to be flexible, portable, and fun to use.

+- [Sqorn #Project#](https://github.com/lusakasa/sqorn): Sqorn is a Javascript library for building SQL queries.

+- [bookshelf #Project#](https://github.com/bookshelf/bookshelf): A simple Node.js ORM for PostgreSQL, MySQL and SQLite3 built on top of Knex.js

 ## SysProc

 - [execa #Project#](https://github.com/sindresorhus/execa): A better `child_process`.